Frankenstein Meets the Space Monster

-Frankenstein Meets the Space Monster (sometimes stylized as Frankenstein Meets the Spacemonster) is a 1965 science fiction film.
-It was directed by Robert Gaffney and starred Marilyn Hanold, James Karen and Lou Cutell.
+Frankenstein Meets the Space Monster (sometimes stylized as Frankenstein Meets the Spacemonster) is a 1965 science fiction film, directed by Robert Gaffney and starring Marilyn Hanold, James Karen and Lou Cutell.
 It was filmed in Florida and Puerto Rico in 1964.

+The film tells the story of a facially-damaged android robot who fights alien invaders from Mars.
+Despite the title, neither Dr. Frankenstein nor Frankenstein's monster appear in the film.
+However, the android is partially built from human pieces and is often called by the first name "Frank".

 Plot

-The film tells the story of a facially-damaged android robot who fights alien invaders.
-Despite the title, neither Dr. Frankenstein nor Frankenstein's monster appear in the film.
-However, it is stated near the beginning of the movie that the android is partially built from human pieces and he is also often called by the first name of Frank.

 All of the women on the planet Mars have died in an atomic war, except for Martian Princess Marcuzan (Marilyn Hanold).
-Marcuzan and her right-hand man, Dr. Nadir (Lou Cutell), decide they will travel to Earth and steal all of the women on the planet in order to continue the Martian race.
+Marcuzan (evidently unwilling or unable to conceive) and her right-hand man, Dr. Nadir (Lou Cutell), decide they will travel to Earth and steal all of the women on the planet in order to continue the Martian race.

 The Martians shoot down a space capsule carrying the android astronaut Colonel Frank Saunders (Robert Reilly), causing it to crash land in Puerto Rico.
 Frank's electronic brain and the left half of his face are damaged after encountering a trigger-happy Martian and his ray gun.
 Frank, now the "Frankenstein" of the title, described by his creator as an "astro-robot without a control system", proceeds to terrorize the island.
-A subplot involves the Martians abducting beautiful bikini-clad women for the purpose of breeding.

-The "Space Monster" of the title refers to a radiation-scarred mutant named Mull brought along as part of the Martian invasion force.
-The "Frankenstein" android and Mull battle each other at the end of the film and both are destroyed.
+The android and a radiation-scarred mutant named Mull, part of the invasion force, battle each other, and both are destroyed.

-Release information

-The film was released in the United Kingdom as Duel of the Space Monsters.
-It is also known as Frankenstein Meets the Space Men, Mars Attacks Puerto Rico, Mars Invades Puerto Rico and Operation San Juan.
-Released by the Futurama Entertainment Corp., it was released on DVD by Dark Sky Films in 2006.
-In the United States, it was initially released on a double feature with Curse of the Voodoo.